MHindermann/mas/text/draft.md

 ### Annif versus native gold standard

-!! number of keywords per item; number of keywords with qid per item

-!! how to deal with items that have more than 10 keywords in standard??
+!! how to deal with items that have more than 10 keywords in standard?? just look at data in IQR?

 #### YSO